WesleyCharlesBlake/parity-eth/README.md

 ### Build Environment

-The terraform configs located in [terraform/BUILD](terraform/BUILD) provions a dedicated build environment to be used for all packer builds.
+The terraform configs located in [terraform/BUILD](terraform/BUILD) provions a dedicated build environment to be used for all packer builds in the respective AWS accounts.
 The VPC spans multiple AZs with multiple subnets for various usecases.

 These resources need to be created first to ensure the sufficient network resources in your AWS account.
 The packer config makes use of the `vpc_filter` and `subnet_filter` to attach the packer builds to the correctly specified VPC and subnet.
 This ensure the build environment will not overlap with any other resources.